In order to end childhood hunger in the United States, we have to understand that hunger may affect people and communities in ways we least expect.

 People living in these communities may largely rely on fast-food restaurants or convenience stores, where it is difficult to find high-quality, nutritious options.
 These places offer mostly processed and high-calorie foods, leading to a higher risk of diet-related diseases, such as obesity, diabetes, and cardiovascular disease.

-For families that are struggling to make ends meet, the increasing costs of groceries can make it even more difficult to stock up on nutritious foods.
+For families that are struggling to make ends meet, the increasing food prices and costs of groceries can make it even more difficult to stock up on nutritious foods.
 As a result, they may find themselves choosing low-cost options that lack nutritional value, or they may only be able to purchase the basics without any additional items such as produce, meats, and so on.

 How Nutrition Insecurity Can Be Alleviated